-Fig. 22), but the amount of extra detections was not enough to account for the inadvertent pruning of true positives from stage 2.
+the pruning phase in the second stage serves mostly to rule out inconsistent detections.
+In the third stage we were able to identify a few extra cars (as shown in Figure 22), but the amount of extra detections was not enough to account for the inadvertent pruning of true positives from stage 2.
 Overall, our context allows us to achieve comparable detection rates to single-object detectors, but with far fewer false positives.

 Figure 23 shows two different precision-recall curves for the bottom-up and top-down stages of our process.
 We show precision-recall as opposed to ROC curves because it is difficult to decide how to compute the number of true negatives for multi-category classification tasks, a decision that can drastically alter the appearance of the algorithm's performance.
-In Fig. 23(a), we measure our accuracy at the pixel level.
+In Figure 23(a), we measure our accuracy at the pixel level.
 In this experiment, we labeled each pixel in the image as belonging to an object category or not and then converted our inferred boundaries to a similar labeling.
-In Fig. 23(b) we measure our performance using object-level accuracy.
+In Figure 23(b) we measure our performance using object-level accuracy.
 In this case we considered an object to be detected if it had a boundary around it within some threshold of its true scale and position.
-In both cases we can see that the topdown improvements over the initial detections are substantial.
-While the initial detections give average performance, it is the introduction of the top-down pruning and prediction that flattens our curve, enabling us to keep a very high level pixel-level accuracy, i.e. each pixel in the image is assigned a category label. (b) Precision-Recall curve using object-level accuracy, i.e. each object is considered detected if we infer an object of appropriate dimensions over it
+In both cases we can see that the top-down improvements over the initial detections are substantial.
+While the initial detections give average performance, it is the introduction of the top-down pruning and prediction that flattens our curve, enabling us to keep a very high level of precision as the recall increases.
+Notice, however, that in Figure 23(b) the second stage actually degrades performance slightly for low values of recall, likely because it has pruned too many true positives, reducing our precision slightly.
+This could likely be improved by adjusting the likelihoods of our initial candidates so that we don't overprune them.
+Overall though the top-down performance far eclipses the initial bottom-up detection results on their own.
+We also looked at the benefits of using C4 to find solutions.

-Fig. 23 Precision-Recall curves for the bottom-up and top-down inference algorithm.
+Figure 23: Precision-Recall curves for the bottom-up and top-down inference algorithm.
 In both cases we see a huge improvement by using CSW to prune out false positives and using our model to predict missing objects.
-F_1 and F_2 are the best F-measures for the bottom-up and for the full algorithm, respectively. (a) Precision-Recall curve using
+F_1 and F_2 are the best F-measures for the bottom-up and for the full algorithm, respectively. (a) Precision-Recall curve using pixel-level accuracy, i.e. each pixel in the image is assigned a category label. (b) Precision-Recall curve using object-level accuracy, i.e. each object is considered detected if we infer an object of appropriate dimensions over it.